 Big Winch 360 Restaurant in Coober Pedy

-Eat Underground at Desert Cave Hotel’s Crystal Cafe or Umbertos
+11. Eat Underground At Desert Cave Hotel’s Crystal Cafe Or Umbertos

-Go Opal Noodling on a Down N’ Dirty Tour
+12. Go Opal Noodling On A Down N’ Dirty Tour

 Going on a mail run tour around Coober Pedy is an outback experience like none other.
 Join the mailman on a route through Oodnadatta and William Creek where you’ll learn about early explorers and cattle stations.
-You’ll hit the track in a 4WD vehicle and discover the extensive Lake Eyre basin while delivering mail to historic outback towns.
+The mail is delivered twice a week through Oodnadatta and William Creek, making the tour available on Monday and Thursday.
+You’ll then hit the track in a 4WD vehicle and discover the extensive Lake Eyre basin while delivering mail to historic outback towns.
+Seeing Lake Eyre from above isn’t just about getting a bird’s-eye view of the sparkling wonder, it’s also about the exciting journey it takes to get there.

-Visit the Interpretive Display At Desert Cave Hotel
+15. Visit The Interpretive Display At Desert Cave Hotel

 Coober Pedy